One of the most satisfying and effective paper crafting techniques is heat embossing.

 Other things to try:

-- Colour your image after you have heat set the powder using pastels, watercolour pencils, paint, etc
+- Colour your image after you have heat set the powder using pastels, watercolour pencils, paint, et.

 - Emboss the edges of cardstock by dragging the edge in Versamark and applying powder as above.
 You can make gold edged paper, for example, with this method.

 - Try the emboss resist technique by creating your images with melted powder then rolling some ink over the top of them.
-A soft tissue will remove the ink from your images and they will really pop like these flowers below
+A soft tissue will remove the ink from your images and they will really pop like these flowers do below.

 If you have an example of how you have used heat embossing on your cards, please do share!